I'm a member

 The ACMG Professional Practice and Guidelines Committee made recommendations regarding diagnostic and carrier testing for fragile X syndrome to provide general guidelines to aid clinicians in making referrals for testing the repeat region of the FMR1 gene.
-These recommendations include testing of individuals of either sex with mental retardation, developmental delay, or autism, especially if they have any physical or behavioral characteristics of fragile X syndrome.
+These recommendations include testing of individuals of either sex who have intellectual disability, developmental delay, or autism, especially if they have any physical or behavioral characteristics of fragile X syndrome.

 POLICY HISTORY11/15/2012: Approved by Medical Policy Advisory Committee.

 08/05/2014: Policy description and statement updated to change "mental retardation" to "intellectual disability."
 Medically necessary policy statement criteria on affected individuals revised to remove "among themselves or their relatives" for clarity.
 It previously stated: Affected individuals or their relatives who have had a positive cytogenetic fragile X test result who are seeking further counseling related to the risk of carrier status among themselves or their relatives.
 Policy guidelines section updated to change "with mental retardation" to "who have intellectual disability."

 08/18/2015: Medical policy revised to add ICD-10 codes.